-Many of the most significant measures required to support successful adaptation to climate change will be familiar from current best-practice in water resources management (World Bank, 2009).
+Many of the most significant measures required to support successful adaptation to climate change will be familiar from current best practices in water resources management (World Bank, 2009).
 Climate change provides a compelling further reason to overcome the barriers to the implementation of these approaches.
 At the same time, the prospect of climate change provides a number of motivations for approaching water management with a new focus.

 This chapter develops recommendations for supporting climate adaptation for freshwater ecosystems in two stages.
-Firstly, a framework for considering adaptation responses is set out, based on a risk-based approach to water management.
-Secondly, general management objectives are identified that are likely to support successful adaptation.
+First, a framework for considering adaptation responses is set out, based on a risk-based approach to water management.
+Second, general management objectives are identified that are likely to support successful adaptation.
 These provide overall objectives for water management institutions to pursue in seeking to support adaptation.
-Thirdly, more specific recommendations for potential World Bank support to the achievement of these objectives are provided.
+Third, more specific recommendations for potential World Bank support to the achievement of these objectives are provided.

-4.1 A FRAMEWORK FOR CLIMATE ADAPTATION - A RISK BASED APPROACH TO WATER MANAGEMENT
+4.1 A FRAMEWORK FOR CLIMATE ADAPTATION - A RISK-BASED APPROACH TO WATER MANAGEMENT

 Chapter 2 emphasized that climate change impacts on freshwater systems will be characterized by high levels of uncertainty, over both short- and long-term time horizons.
 Consequently, a risk-based approach to water management and adaptation is recommended.
-This requires a revised approach both to water infrastructure development and water resources decision-making, and a risk-based approach to the development of adaptation measures.
+This requires a revised approach both to water infrastructure development and water resources decision making, and a risk-based approach to the development of adaptation measures.

-Firstly, the maintenance of freshwater ecosystems has always implied the need to account for trade-offs, taking account of the important services offered by healthy ecosystems in development decision making.
+First, the maintenance of freshwater ecosystems has always implied the need to account for trade-offs, taking account of the important services offered by healthy ecosystems in development decision making.
 However, uncertainty about future climate trajectories creates new challenges in ensuring that ecosystems have the resilience and flexibility to respond to change.
-These challenges center on balancing "traditional" pressures (especially water supply and demand for multisectoral uses of water) with the recognition that most freshwater ecosystems are already under climate change pressures, that these pressures will increase in the future, and that the pace and impact of these changes will not always be clear in advance.
-Inevitably, recognizing and integrating these elements into a decision-making process means adopting a different approach to tradeoffs.
-In the words of the most recent World Development Report, "Accepting uncertainty as inherent to the climate change problem and robustness as a decision criterion implies changing decision-making strategies for long-lived investment and long-term planning.
-It demands rethinking traditional approaches that assume a deterministic model of the world in which the future is predictable" (World Bank 2010b).
+These challenges center on balancing "traditional" pressures (especially water supply and demand for multi-sectoral uses of water) with the recognition that most freshwater systems are already or are likely in the near future to experience climate change pressures, and that these pressures will increase in the future in ways that will not always be clear in advance.
+Inevitably, recognizing and integrating these elements into a decision-making process means adopting a different approach to trade-offs.
+In the words of the most recent World Development Report,

+Accepting uncertainty as inherent to the climate change problem and robustness as a decision criterion implies changing decision-making strategies for long-lived investment and long-term planning.
+It demands rethinking traditional approaches that assume a deterministic model of the world in which the future is predictable.
+(World Bank, 2010b)

 Ensuring that freshwater ecosystems have the resilience to adapt implies the need to accommodate significant additional assimilative capacity in ecosystems.
-The 2010 World Development Report identifies the need for 'safety margins' to be built into decision-making, and this consideration applies to ecosystem adaptation as well as socio-economic development.
+The 2010 World Development report identifies the need for "safety margins" to be built into decision making, and this consideration applies to ecosystem adaptation and socioeconomic development.
 For example, basin-wide infrastructure development strategies may need to leave greater accessible refugia for species to respond to a changing climate, implying the need to ensure that impacts on connectivity from new infrastructure within the basin are minimized.
 Alternatively, agricultural development planning may need to proceed on the assumption of reduced future availability of water resources from a basin, thereby ensuring that planned development does not compromise future environmental water needs.
-In each of these cases, risks from future climate change implies the need to give increased weight to the maintenance of ecosystem functions in the trade-offs inherent to development decision-making.
+In each of these cases, risks from future climate change imply the need to give increased weight to the maintenance of ecosystem functions in the trade-offs inherent in development decision making.